lunacookies/blog/content/blog/post-mortem.md

 ![Xcode 11’s default dark colour scheme.](xcode11.png)

 I managed to [recreate the colour scheme in Vim][xcodedark], but something was wrong -- Xcode highlighted the code differently.
 I won’t bore you with the details, but the gist of it is that I managed to create [a crude approximation of Xcode’s fancy semantic highlighting][vim-rust-syntax-ext] for Rust, using only the regex system Vim uses for its highlighting.
-This eventually lead me to another obsession: syntax highlighting.
+This eventually led me to another obsession: syntax highlighting.

 # The first attempt